 Female prison populations present substantial physical and mental health concerns.
-Women are often in poor health when entering correctional facilities due to high risk factors such as substance abuse,158 and many women have been physically or sexually abused prior to incarceration.159 "Lack of consistent access to health care prior to incarceration often means that [incarcerated] women bring with them untreated sexually transmitted diseases as well as chronic [health] conditions" that complicate the provision of various health care services to women in prison.160
+Women are often in poor health when entering correctional facilities due to high risk factors such as substance abuse, 160 and many women have been physically or sexually abused prior to incarceration.
+161 "Lack of consistent access to health care prior to incarceration often means that [incarcerated] women bring with them untreated sexually transmitted diseases as well as chronic [health] conditions" that complicate the provision of various health care services.
+162